tischfieldlab/moseq-reports/docs/src/Tools.md

 ### Settings
 Setting|Description
 :--|:--
-Behavioral Distance Metric|Changes the moseq behavioral distance metric being visualized.
+Behavioral Distance Metric|Changes the MoSeq behavioral distance metric being visualized.
 Colormap|Changes the color scheme of the heatmap. vMin and vMax|Changes the minimum and maximum values displayed on heatmap.
 In the mapping from numbers to color, vMin and vMax are the maximum color anything past those values wil be that color.
 Row and Column Ordering|Allow you to change how the rows or columns are ordered.
 The value `ID` will sort by the syllable ID.
 The value `Value` will allow you to sort by the value of one specific syllable.
 The value `Hierarchical Cluster` will perform hierarchical clustering on the data.
 In this case, you also have a choice of distance metric and linkage method, which both affect the displayed dendrogram.
 The value `K-means Cluster` will perform k-means clustering on the data, and the data is displayed with breaks indicating the group boundaries.
 In this case you also have the parameter K which controls the number of clusters produced.
 The value `Dataset` allows you to sort by the order given by a dataset produced by another tool in the current window.